localsofa/syntaxDis/README.md

 - utilizes sPaCy tokenizer to parse dependencies in each paraphrased sentence
 - calculates and compares "arcs" in dependencies
 - returns a matrix with comparison values, where 0 = identical

+# logProbs.py
+- calculates logprobs of specific words
+- compares logprob results of word across all paraphrases